akihikodaki/dts/test_plans/cvl_fdir_test_plan.rst

 Test case: MAC_IPV4_TUN_IPV4_TCP pattern
 ========================================

-1. replace "udp" with "tcp" in all the subcases of MAC_IPV4_TUN_IPV4_UDP pattern.
+1. replace inner "udp" with "tcp" in all the subcases of MAC_IPV4_TUN_IPV4_UDP pattern.
 2. Then repeat all the steps in all the subcases of MAC_IPV4_TUN_IPV4_UDP pattern.
 3. get the same result.

 Test case: MAC_IPV4_TUN_IPV4_SCTP pattern
 =========================================

-1. replace "udp" with "sctp" in all the subcases of MAC_IPV4_TUN_IPV4_UDP pattern.
+1. replace inner "udp" with "sctp" in all the subcases of MAC_IPV4_TUN_IPV4_UDP pattern.
 2. Then repeat all the steps in all the subcases of MAC_IPV4_TUN_IPV4_UDP pattern.
 3. get the same result.